jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \end{itemize}
 \end{definition}

-Especially Kleisli composition can be a convenient way to work with Monads in Haskell.
+Using Kleisli composition can be a convenient stepping stone to understanding how to work with Monads in Haskell.

 ## Monads and functional programming